Last updated: May 4, 2026

 Frequently Asked Questions

-How many training hours are required for Vermont cosmetology school?
+How many training hours are required for a Vermont cosmetology license?

 Do I need a separate license to open a salon in Vermont?

 Yes.
-In addition to your individual cosmetologist license, you must obtain a separate salon establishment license from the Vermont OPR before performing cosmetology services at your salon location.
-The renewal fee is $25 every 2 years.
-Contact the OPR at 802-828-1134 for the current initial establishment license fee, as this information was not consistently confirmed in research.
+In addition to your individual cosmetologist license, a separate salon establishment license is required from Vermont OPR before performing cosmetology services at your location.
+The renewal fee is $25 every 2 years (low relative to most states).
+Contact OPR at 802-828-1134 for the current initial establishment license fee and inspection requirements.

 Yes.
-Cosmetology services (haircuts, coloring, styling, etc.) are generally subject to Vermont’s 6% sales tax.
+Cosmetology services (haircuts, coloring, styling, chemical services) are subject to Vermont’s 6% sales tax.
+In local-option municipalities (Burlington, South Burlington, Montpelier, Stowe, and 50+ others), the combined rate is 7%.
 Register for sales tax through myVTax at myvtax.vermont.gov before your first day of business.
-Confirm the taxable status of specific services with the Vermont Department of Taxes at tax.vermont.gov.
+Registration is free.

 More Vermont Business Guides